muneerkk66/NetWorkPinger/README.md

 ## Basic Usage

 This example demonstrates using the NetworkPinger class to concurrently ping multiple hosts—"www.google.com" and "www.yahoo.com".

-The ping(hosts: count:) method handles requests in parallel, enhancing efficiency.
-Concurrent Execution: Performs ping operations in parallel for efficiency.
+### Concurrent Execution: Performs ping operations in parallel for efficiency.

-count: Number of concurrent request

 ```swift
 let pinger = NetworkPinger()